Hydramata/hydramata.github.com/_drafts/vision-statement.md

 ### 14. I want Hydramata to be able to integrate an external DOI so I can assign an DOI to works.

 - local institutions would be responsible for integrating with external DOI systems if they want to mint DOI’s from within the app similar to [Hydra Remote Identifier](https://github.com/projecthydra-labs/hydra-remote_identifier)

+### 15. Works, Files, and Collections should be able to belong to Administrative Contexts.